RadoslavSheytanov/competitive/README.md

 ## Introduction

 Welcome to my repository of university homework solutions.
-This repository serves as a public archive of my personal academic journey which started in the late 2021, showcasing the work I have completed throughout my university courses.
+This repository serves as a public archive of my personal academic journey at [Software University](https://softuni.bg) which started in the late 2021, showcasing the work I have completed throughout my university courses.

 ## Purpose